syntho-ai/syntho-docs/docs/deployment/jupyterhub_ray.md

 Under `hub.config`, we can set the desired authentication method when using JupyterHub.
 JupyterHub will create a personal space for each user with preexisting files that can be used to interact with the Syntho Application.
 An overview of all authentication methods can be found [here](https://zero-to-jupyterhub.readthedocs.io/en/latest/administrator/authentication.html#configuring-authenticator-classes).

-An YAML example using Azure Active Directory:
+A YAML example using Azure Active Directory:

 ```[yaml]
 hub: